 If there was a spot that was really teeny tiny, I kept a small paintbrush handy and used that to fill in when necessary.

-Step 8- Fill in the edges of the wall with stenciled pattern.
+- Fill in the edges of the wall with a stenciled pattern.

 The one piece of the wall that perplexed me a bit was a little two-inch strip between the door molding and the wall.
-Because there was no way to bend the stencil to make it fit neatly in that space, I ended up cutting a two-inch strip out of my stencil once the rest of the wall was complete and using that to fill in the gap.
+There was no way to bend the stencil to make it fit neatly in that space.
+So I ended up cutting a two-inch strip out of my stencil once the rest of the wall was complete and using that to fill in the gap.